Constant advancements in digital tools and technology are changing the face of teaching.

 So each of these formats can be used to influence people in different ways.
 Having students conduct their own experiments to understand the effects of sound, images, and video can be impactful—how does each impact their perspective of the text they are presented with?

 Determining ways to integrate the latest technologies into a curriculum can be challenging for some educators.
-By focusing on ways to teach literacy in today's digital world, tech can transform from being intimidating to being an incredible teaching tool.
+By focusing on teaching literacy in today's digital world, tech can transform from being intimidating to being an incredible teaching tool.

 Plus, paperback books are still here—they’ve just got company now!